Britain dismisses reports about air force orders in Iraq

 A spokesman for the British Foreign Office said in a statement that the attache had had a meeting in the Russian Defence Ministry after it sought "clarification over inaccurate newspaper reports concerning RAF rules of engagement in Iraq".

-Russian news agencies had earlier reported that the British defense attache had been summoned to explain the reports.
+Russian news agencies had earlier reported that the British defence attache had been summoned to explain the reports.

 The attache repeated Britain's concerns about Russian bombing in Syria, which London has said complicates the situation there, the Foreign Office spokesman said.